 Safer Internet Day

-Safer Internet Day 2018 will be celebrated globally on Tuesday 6th February 2018.
+Safer Internet Day is celebrated globally each year.
 To help parents and carers, the UK Safer Internet Centre has created a concise education pack, accessible via this link.

 A gaming site called Roblox which seems to be popular at the moment, has been brought to our attention.
 There are concerns about how Roblox can be used to communicate with other users, what content is available on Roblox and what ways children might accidentally run up costs while using Roblox.